 GOTAFE entry requirements

-Before being accepted into the course applicants:
+Before being accepted into this course applicants must:

 • Complete a Basic Key Skills Builder (BKSB) online test to ensure the required literacy & numeracy levels for the course are met.

-• Undertake a pre-training review by interview to ensure the course suits their needs and aspirations, and that they are likely to complete the course successfully.
+• Undertake a Pre-training Review by interview to ensure the course suits their needs and aspirations, and that they are likely to complete the course successfully.

 • Prospective Traineeship or Apprenticeship students are required to apply through an Apprenticeship Network Provider with their employer to organise their apprenticeship contract before applying for this course.